 Understanding the distinction between voice types and voice techniques is crucial for vocalists as they develop their skills and explore their vocal identity.

-Voice types refer to the categorization of a singer’s voice based on physiological characteristics such as range, tessitura (the most comfortable singing range), timbre (quality or color of the voice), and vocal weight.
+Voice types refer to the categorization of a singer’s voice based on physiological characteristics such as vocal range, tessitura (the most comfortable singing range), timbre (quality or color of the voice), and vocal weight.
 These categorizations help singers identify the types of repertoire and roles best suited to their natural vocal attributes.

 Common Classifications: